Why is the ozone layer beneficial in the upper atmosphere? | Channels for Pearson+

 Understand the role of the ozone layer in the upper atmosphere: The ozone layer is a region of Earth's stratosphere that contains a high concentration of ozone (O₃) molecules.

-Learn about ultraviolet (UV) radiation: UV radiation is a type of electromagnetic radiation emitted by the Sun.
-It can be harmful to living organisms, causing DNA damage, skin cancer, and other health issues.
+Learn about ultraviolet (UV) radiation: UV radiation from the Sun is harmful to living organisms because it can damage DNA, leading to mutations and health issues such as skin cancer and cataracts.

-Recognize the function of ozone molecules: Ozone molecules absorb UV radiation, particularly UV-B and UV-C wavelengths, preventing most of this harmful radiation from reaching Earth's surface.
+Recognize the function of ozone in absorbing UV radiation: Ozone molecules absorb most of the Sun's harmful UV-B and UV-C radiation, preventing it from reaching Earth's surface.

-Clarify why the other options are incorrect: The ozone layer does not increase oxygen for respiration, condense water vapor to produce rain, or reflect infrared radiation.
-Its primary role is UV radiation absorption.
+Clarify why the ozone layer does not produce greenhouse gases or increase oxygen for respiration: The ozone layer's primary function is UV absorption, not greenhouse gas production or oxygen generation.

-Conclude the benefit of the ozone layer: By absorbing harmful UV radiation, the ozone layer protects living organisms, including humans, plants, and animals, from potential damage caused by excessive exposure to UV rays.
+Conclude that the ozone layer is beneficial because it protects living organisms by absorbing harmful UV radiation, ensuring a safer environment for life on Earth.

 Watch next